fifolifo/redisfb2k/README.md

 All foobar2000 installations using this script must export the exact same ID# in the exported xml file for a particular song.

+Play counts will be lost when sync are not performed regularly due to the asynchronous operation of this process.
+Example:
+PC A and PC B used this script to update the play count statistic for song C to 5 on the Redis db and locally.
+Since then, PC A has played song C two more time.
+PLay count is now at 7.
+Since then, PC B has played song C one more time.
+Play count is now at 6.
+When PC A and PC B use this script to update the playcount on the Redis db.
+The play count stored on the Redis db for song C will be 7.
+In this example, one play count from PC B has been lost.

 Songs that have been deleted/removed from the foobar library will be orphaned on the redis db.
 This is because there is no information on how the hash keys for a song are created by foobar2000.
-The only information available explains that the hash uses a combination of artist, album, disc number, track number, and track title information.
+Without this information, it is not possible to identify the proper record on the db for removal.

 ### Dependencies ###
 ----------